 With the advent of synthetic dyes, the number of natural dyes used by the industry began to dwindle considerably so that today there are hardly sixty varieties of natural dyes in use.
 Though these methods of traditional dyeing continue to create ethnic fabrics for sarees and headgear, the chemical dyes imported from other countries together with newer techniques of dyeing and printing have given Indian women sarees of a vast variety in an unimaginable spectrum of shades.

 Many new designs and techniques of weaving, dyeing, and printing came to India with the repeated invasions of various clans.
 For instance, the tie-and-dye method of fabric dyeing was brought into Gujarat and Rajasthan by the nomadic Central Asians.
-By the tenth century, Patolas, famous even today, Bandhanis and Leheriyas from this areas were exported by the caravans of the Arabs to Egypt, Java, Sumatra, China, and other middle and far eastern countries.
+By the tenth century, Patolas, famous even today, Bandhanis and Leheriyas from these areas were exported by the caravans of the Arabs to Egypt, Java, Sumatra, China, and other middle and far eastern countries.
 The coming of the Muslims to India in the twelfth century brought several new textile crafts.
 Phulkari, which is the heritage of Punjab, came from Central Asian Bedouins and its geometric designs, done in earthy colors like rust, magenta, and green, often embellished the fine muslins used for sarees and odhanis, the latter garment originating with the Muslim women’s traditional outfit of salwar and kurta.
 By their cultural heritage, Muslims often avoided wearing pure silks.
 Since they were the ruling class, their needs originated several varieties of textiles which used mixtures of silk with other fibers.
 These textiles were called Mushroo, Himroo, and Jamawar.